Invasion History

 Description

 Alitta succinea has an elongate, cylindrical body, divided into up to 160 segments.
 The prostomium is pear-shaped, with four eyes, two frontal antennae, and a pair of stout conical palps.
 The prostomium is flanked by four pairs of tentacular cirri.
 The posterior pair of tentacular cirri is longest, and can reach back to chaetigers 4-15.
 Ventrally and anteriorly, the muscular extendable proboscis consists of two rings, terminating in a pair of amber-colored jaws, with 4-9 teeth each.
-It is possible to see it only when the organism is relaxed.
+It is possible to see it only when the organism is relaxed and the proboscis extruded.
 The proboscis is marked by patches of amber-colored denticles (paragnaths) arranged in species-specific patterns (see Pettibone (1963), Sato (2013) and Villalobos-Guerrero and Carrera-Parra (2015), for descriptions of these patterns in A. succinea).
-These patterns and details of chaetal structure (acicula, homogomph, heterogomph, spiniger, falciger), are needed for identification of species (Pettibone 1963; Blake and Ruff in Carlton 2007; Sato 2013; Villalobos-Guerrero and Carrera-Parra 2015), but will not be dealt with here.
+These patterns and details of chaetal structure (acicula, homogomph, heterogomph, spiniger, falciger), are needed for identification of species (Pettibone 1963; Blake and Ruff in Carlton 2007; Sato 2013; Villalobos-Guerrero and Carrera-Parra 2015), but will not be dealt with it here.

-The parapodia vary greatly in form from anterior to posterior, with the posterior appendages being longer and more elongated in shape.
+The parapodia vary greatly in form from anterior to posterior part of the body, with the posterior appendages being longer and more elongated in shape.
 The two anterior-most parapodiae are not fully biramous.
 The subsequent anterior parapodia are divided into two branches, which are in turn divided into smaller lobes, called ligules.
-The dorsal lobe is called the notopodium.
+The dorsal part is called the notopodium.
 It has a dorsal cirrus, which does not extend beyond the ligules.
 The dorsal ligule is large and triangular, the lowest (ventral) one is smaller, and the middle one, called the prechaetal lobe, is smallest, about 1-2 to 2/3 the size of the ventral ligule, and bears a bundle of thin chaetae.
 The neuropodium has a dorsal ligule, a broader median post chaetal lobe, with a bundle of thicker chaetae, a ventral ligule, and a ventral cirrus.
 The parapodia start to change in the middle of the worm and are longer and different in structure in the posterior region.
 The dorsal ligule is long and strap-shaped, with the dorsal cirrus near the tip, the middle ligule reduced or absent, and the lower one short and conical.
 The neuropodium is more like that of the anterior region, except that the postchaetal ligule is missing (Pettibone 1963; Sato 2013).

 Specimens of A. succinea range up to 170 mm.
 The worm is brownish anteriorly, with the prostomium and bases of the parapodia darkly pigmented.
 The rest of the body can be greenish, greenish-yellow, or pale reddish, and sometimes with white or dark dots.
 A red dorsal blood vessel runs down the midline of the body.
 This species is found in a wide range of habitats, including mud and sand bottoms, oyster beds, fouling communities, etc., and often occurs in brackish waters (Pettibone 1963).